Auxiliary ship: Hospital

 Hospital ships are able to provide medical care in remote locations to personnel.

 Unclassified auxiliary ship

-The US Navy also used an unclassified miscellaneous auxiliary ship classification.
-The unclassified miscellaneous auxiliary ship classification is IX.
+The US Navy also used an unclassified miscellaneous auxiliary ship classification in which the unclassified miscellaneous auxiliary ship classification is IX.
 An unclassified miscellaneous auxiliary ship can be a new ship without a classified role or a ship that does not fit into a standard category or a ship that had been removed from its classification.